veebch/boostbox/README.md

 # Background

 The Boostbox was originally a little project to turn an old Super 8 viewer into a YouTube viewing terminal.
-After some time tweaking it, it turned into a capable terminal that does:
+After a year or so of tweaking it, it turned into a capable terminal that does:
 - terminal mutiplexing
 - email
 - encryption